Antony Gormley: Career

+In 2015 at the Forte di Belvedere in Florence, Gormley presented a group of cast iron works that acted as points of "acupuncture" throughout the historical fortress.
+Gormley returned to Florence in 2018 with the exhibition Essere at the Uffizi Gallery.
+The exhibition featured both historical and recent work, notably Room from 1980, Sense from 1991 and Passage from 2016.

-In 2017, Gormley curated Inside, an exhibition at the Southbank Centre, London, presented by Koestler Trust showing artworks by prisoners, detainees, and ex-offenders.
+In 2017 Gormley curated Inside, an exhibition at the Southbank Centre, London, presented by the Koestler Trust showing artworks by prisoners, detainees, and ex-offenders.
 In addition, he judged their annual category prize, also on the theme "inside".

+Gormley then held the first solo exhibition at the newly remodelled Kettle's Yard in Cambridge.
+Two new bodies of work, known as Rooters and Polyhedra Works, were shown that year at White Cube in Hong Kong and Thaddaeus Ropac in Salzburg, respectively.

 On 21 April 2018, Gormley released a limited edition vinyl album of ambient sounds from his studio for Record Store Day titled Sounds of the Studio.
 It consisted of two tracks (one on each side) titled Sounds of the Studio (Part 1) and Sounds of the Studio (Part 2).
 It came with an inner with a monochrome print of his studio on one side and text by the artist with a photo on the other.

-In 2019, Gormley repopulated the island of Delos with iron "bodyforms" with the unprecedented site-specific exhibition Sight.
-Organised and commissioned by the NEON Organization and presented in collaboration with the Ephorate of Antiquities of Cyclades, this project marked the first time that an artist took over the archaeological site of Delos since the island was inhabited over 5,000 years ago, and is the first time a contemporary art installation has been unanimously approved by the Greek Archaeological Council of the Ministry of Culture to take place in Delos, a UNESCO World Heritage Site.
-Talking about this exhibition, Antony Gormley stated, "I treat the body as a place encouraging empathic occupation of that which lies the other side of appearance: what it feels like".
-He installed 29 sculptures made during the last 20 years, including five new works specially commissioned by the NEON Organization, both at the periphery and integrated amongst Delos's archaeological site and museum animating the geological and archaeological features of the island.
+In 2019 Gormley populated the island of Delos with iron "bodyforms" with the exhibition Sight.
+Organised and commissioned by the NEON Organization and presented in collaboration with the Ephorate of Antiquities of Cyclades, the project marked the first time that an artist took over the archaeological site of Delos since the island was inhabited more than 5,000 years ago, and is the first time a contemporary art installation has been unanimously approved by the Greek Archaeological Council of the Ministry of Culture to take place in Delos, a UNESCO World Heritage Site.
+He installed 29 sculptures made during the last 20 years, including five new works specially commissioned by the NEON Organization, both at the periphery and integrated amongst Delos's archaeological site and museum, animating the geological and archaeological features of the island.